-Personalization allows you to grab the attention of your customers and tailor their experience specifically to them.
+Personalization allows you to grab the attention of your customers and tailor their experience specific to them.
 This essentially makes people feel special and like the company is working just for them.
-Personalizing your content can be anything from recommending content that customers might like to putting their names on your product, like Coke!
+Personalizing your content can be anything from recommending content that customers might like to put their names on your product, like Coke!

 Have you found your name on a bottle of Coca-Cola yet?
 As part of their Share a Coke campaign, Coca-Cola has put thousands of different names on their bottles.
 Seeing your name on a product like this is exciting and makes you want to buy just because it’s personalized.
 This is a creative way to show customers that Coke cares while giving customers something fun and valuable.
 And it’s profitable!

-Spotify is another company that is personalizing their content for their users.
+Spotify is another company that is personalizing its content for its users.
 They use an algorithm to create personalized playlists for every single person.
-If you are a Spotify subscriber you will have access to daily mixes, a discover weekly, release radar and more!
+If you are a Spotify subscriber you will have access to daily mixes, a discover weekly, release radar, and more!
 All of these playlists contain songs that you have either heard before or new songs that are similar to your music taste based on the previous songs you have been listening to.